localstack/docs/content/en/tools/multi-account-setups/index.md

   Using LocalStack in multi-tenant setups
 ---

+{{% alert title="Known issues" color="warning" %}}
+Multi-account support is currently only working as long as no inter-service communication is involved.

+See https://github.com/localstack/localstack/issues/7041 for more information
+{{% /alert %}}

 LocalStack Pro ships with multi-account support which allows namespacing based on AWS Account ID.
 By contrast, LocalStack Community only supports a single AWS Account ID: `000000000000`.